9aia/thal/pm/BACKLOG.md

 ## DX

+Medium priority:
+- Refactor translate endpoint into `/api/message/translate` with `messageId` param
+- Refactor synthesizeSpeech endpoint into `/api/message/synthesize-speech` with `messageId` param
+- Refactor right sidebar into its own sidebar like the left sidebar
+- Improve logging
+- Add auto-migration for the database on deploy

 Low priority:

-- Add auto-migration for the database on deploy
-- Improve logging
+- Remove unnecessary `contact` from chat table?
 - Add client-side error tracking
-- Change forms to another platform that supports localization
-- Remove unused files/code
-- Use inferred schemas as DTOs
-- Refactor drawers
 - Refactor menu components into reusable components instead of JS array
 - Refactor Link component to support icon props and rewrite all `<A>` using it
 - Refactor toast
 - Refactor menu (items, dropdown, etc)
+- Use inferred schemas as DTOs
+- Remove unused files/code
 - Improve docs
   - Add docs for the difference between roadmap, changelog and "What's New"
 - Add nuxt devserver to codeshare container